Skip to contents

 Value

 A data frame with the downloaded weather data from NASA POWER, combined for all specified locations.
-Includes a new variable study indicating the study identifier from the input data.
+Includes a variable study indicating the study identifier from the input data.
 Returns an empty data frame if no data is retrieved.

 Details